a09726537/AI-DAC/README.md

 The numerical values, audit records, comparison tables, and generated outputs currently included in the repository are preparatory results.
 They must not be interpreted as final confirmatory dissertation evidence and must not be used to accept or reject the dissertation hypotheses.

 The confirmatory evaluation will be conducted only after the formal protocol freeze.
-A separate immutable thesis-evaluation release will then identify the exact software commit, dataset manifests, preprocessing rules, parameters, decision thresholds, execution commands, raw outputs, statistical procedures, and audit records used for the confirmatory evaluation.
+A separate immutable thesis-evaluation release will identify the exact software commit, dataset manifests, preprocessing rules, parameters, decision thresholds, execution commands, raw outputs, statistical procedures, and audit records used for the confirmatory evaluation.

 The active `main` branch remains a development and preparatory research branch.